Lost COVID Vaccination Card

 -Do you accept all insurances for the COVID vaccine?
 Is there a charge?
 All insurances are accepted including all government health plans such as Medicaid and Medicare.
 There is no cost to you for a COVID vaccination.

 -Can I receive a COVID vaccine without insurance?
-Yes, there is no cost for a COVID vaccination regardless of health insurance.
+Yes you are welcome to attend any event and there is no cost for a COVID vaccination regardless of health insurance.
 If you are uninsured, we will ask for a social security number or a driver’s license.
 This information is necessary for reimbursement from the federal uninsured program.

 -Do I need to bring my COVID vaccination card to my appointment?
 Yes, your COVID vaccination record is required.